The rookie compound never stayed still for long, even after a breach disaster.

 The outline of the next phase began to take shape.

 The three of them were not bound by a contract.
 No one owned them.
 They were not aligned with any guild banner.
-In fact, they weren't officially affiliated with anything at all.
+They were not officially affiliated with anything at all.

 And yet, people were already responding to them as if they belonged together.